Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Future Research Directions

 \textbf{\textit{IoT workloads/ benchmarks related to MSA - }} Lack of microservices-based IoT workload traces from large-scale deployments and benchmark IoT applications that follow MSA hinder the evaluation of placement policies considerably.
 Enterprise workload traces of IoT applications can be used to derive accurate data related to request volumes, patterns, diversity in usage of services, etc. Collecting such data over a long time within large-scale IoT deployments and making them accessible to the research community is significant for accurately evaluating placement algorithms.

-\textbf{\textit{Security-aware scheduling -}} Data privacy is one of the main concerns of data-driven IoT applications.
+\textbf{\textit{Security-aware placement -}} Data privacy is one of the main concerns of data-driven IoT applications.
 Distributed deployment of microservices across Fog-Cloud, along with the vulnerability of open microservice interfaces, poses a considerable security threat to sensitive data transmission and processing.
 The independently deployable nature of microservices enables the migration of microservices easily across federated Fog environments and between Fog and the Cloud.
 However, placement algorithms have to incorporate data privacy and security threats related to such migrations in making deployment decisions.

-\textbf{\textit{Resource contention handling -}} Due to concurrent execution of multiple containers within the same edge device, resource limitation in such devices and complex interaction patterns of the microservices, resource contention among microservices can affect application performance negatively.
+\textbf{\textit{Resource contention handling -}} Due to the concurrent execution of multiple containers within the same device, resource limitation in the devices and complex interaction patterns of the microservices, resource contention among microservices can affect application performance negatively.
 The development of intelligent algorithms that can proactively identify resource contentions during microservice placement, dynamically auto-tune container parameters or migrate containers across the Fog-Cloud continuum has the potential to mitigate this challenge.

-\textbf{\textit{Observability and monitoring driven maintainance -}} Deployment of microservices-based IoT applications creates a distributed system of many microservice instances that can be dynamically created and destroyed.
+\textbf{\textit{Observability and monitoring driven maintenance -}} Deployment of microservices-based IoT applications creates a distributed system of many microservice instances that can be dynamically created and destroyed.
 Observability and monitoring can be used to detect performance anomalies within such systems.
 This requires distributed tracing, monitoring and analysis of the system at both application and platform levels, which would create massive amounts of data of different metrics, logs and traces.
-This poses a big data analysis challenge where data mining and machine learning techniques can be integrated with the placement policy to make performance-aware decisions in handling performance anomalies and failures within the system.
+This poses a big data analysis challenge where data mining and artificial intelligence models can be integrated with the placement policy to make performance-aware decisions in handling performance anomalies and failures within the system.